istio/istio.io/content/blog/2018/egress-tcp/index.md

     {{< /text >}}

 Note that for a TCP service entry, you specify `tcp` as the protocol of a port of the entry.
-Also note that you have to specify the IP of the external service in the list of addresses.
+Also note that you have to specify the IP of the external service in the list of addresses, as a [CIDR](https://tools.ietf.org/html/rfc2317) block with suffix `32`.

 I will talk more about TCP service entries [below](#service-entries-for-tcp-traffic).
 For now, verify that the service entry we added fixed the problem.
 Access the webpage and see if the stars are back.